Bentele1412/Traffic_Simulation/Notes.md

 * number of traffic density calculations

+## Keep in mind
+* Identify stable system state and only measure if system in stable state

 ## Questions to Vollbrecht
 * Where to depart/arrive?
 Middle of edges - junctions - only outer junctions?